mebusy/notes/dev_notes/AI_CS188_BNs_Inference.md

 <h2 id="76d28d073a991c878d917deb0c0ef923"></h2>

-#### Marginalizing Early! (aka VE)
+### Marginalizing Early! (aka VE)

+- P(L) = ?

 ![](../imgs/cs188_BNs_inference_marginalize_early_RTL_example.png)

 - so that is variable elimination .
 - what if your evidence ?
     - just like with the inference by enumeration , when there is evidence you just look at your tabels and you only retain those entries consistent with your evidence.
+- Q: how to know whether we can sum out R ?

 <h2 id="c7b2a4d55fbea4d044644cf5b2b45d29"></h2>

 ### Evidence

 - If evidence, start with factors that select that evidence
     - No evidence  looks like this : uses these initial factors
         - ![](../imgs/cs188_BNs_inference_VE_no_evidence.png)
     - with evidence looks like this: computing P(L|+r) the initial factors become
         - ![](../imgs/cs188_BNs_inference_VE_with_evidence.png)
 - We eliminate all vars other than query + evidence
 - Result will be a selected joint of query and evidence
     - E.g. for P(L | +r), we would end up with:
     - ![](../imgs/cs188_BNs_inference_VE_with_evidence_L+r.png)
 - To get our answer, just normalize this!
 - That's it!

 ---